videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/render-media/understanding-call-quality.md

 - Resolution and frame rate are key metrics for video quality in a video call app.
 Resolution refers to the number of pixels in a video image, while frame rate refers to the number of frames displayed per second.

 - Higher resolutions and frame rates can provide better video quality, but they also require more bandwidth and processing power.
-It's important to optimize these metrics for the devices and network conditions of your users.
+It's important to optimize this metrics for the devices and network conditions of your users.

 - For example, if most of your users are on mobile devices, a lower resolution and frame rate may be more appropriate to ensure smooth playback and minimize bandwidth usage.